Hughes/Horseshoe Lake News

 Hughes United Methodist Church Acknowledgments

 Feb.
-3rd – Happy Birthday Wishes to: Leah Blair Moore, John Wesley Taylor and Jennifer Cox.
-In Memory – Melio Sandroni.
+10th – Happy Birthday Wishes to: Jonathon Hill, Morgan Bartoush, Don Green Jones, Jack Graves Jones, Judi Wacaster, Pam Pouncey, Juanita Washburn and Brandon Hedges.
+In Memory: Mrs. E.J.
+Chaffin, Sr.

 Feb.
-4th – Happy Birthday Wishes to: Betsy Landers, Pat Lindsey, J. Michael Beck Taylor, Rylan Brown, Rossie McCollum, Hugh Clifton Brister and John Burns.
-Happy Anniversary to: Clay & Daveeda Clayton.
+11th – Happy Anniversary to: Joni & James Pierce and Jules & Amy Pinero.
+In Memory: Jimmy Bentley.

 Feb.
-6th – Happy Birthday Wishes to: Marion Molly McGehee, Berre Burch Marsteller and Sam Dillahunty.
+12th – Happy Birthday Wishes to: Audrey Smith, Michael Pouncey, Josh Wilkins and Carroll W. Bernard.

 Feb.
-7th – Happy Birthday Wishes to: Caroline Sorrels, Alex Wunderlich and Grayson Brown.
-Happy Anniversary to: Sophia & Carin Hawley.
+13th – Happy Birthday Wishes to: Alexander Cupples and Lindsey Van Houten.
+Happy Anniversary to: George & Pam Zanone.

 Feb.
-8th – Happy Birthday Wishes to: Amy Lawrie Gibson, Diana K. Allison, Bryan Bonds, Reagan Davis and Charles Dylan Owens.
+14th – Happy Birthday Wishes to: Amy Mize Dunaway.
+In Memory: Molly May and Patsy Goacher.

 Feb.
-9th – Happy Birthday Wishes to: Finnegan McClanahan, Jeonilla Van Houten, Laura Brown Bariola, Victoria Bobo, Curtis Collum and Alexis Harshbarger.
-Happy Anniversary to: Colburn & Erica Gage.
+15th – Happy Birthday Wishes to: Jacob Coats, Joe Cox, Ashli Cupples, Kelly Yung Bobo, Debbie Collum, Kayla Cosgrove and Jamie Blankenship.
+Happy Anniversary to: Ricky & Sharon Barkley.

+Feb.
+16th – Happy Birthday Wishes to: Amanda Funderburg and Carson Collins.
+In Memory: Mrs. Charles Adams, Sr.

 Sunday School, 10 a.m., Worship Service, 11 a.m., Horseshoe Lake Baptist Church.